LightSys/xtables-addons/README-sting.md

 ## Building
 ### Prerequisites
-To build TARHASH (and all of the other xtables-addons modules), you must first make sure you have the libxt headers installed.
+To build sting (and all of the other xtables-addons modules), you must first make sure you have the libxt headers installed.
 This will look different depending on which distro the target machine is running, but the `iptables-devel` package often contains those.